JuanchoSL/RequestListener/README.md

 ### Use cases

 The Application system, group the routing, methods access, and callables to be executed when the rules has been accomplished.
-Into the entrypoint, you need to prepare endpoints and his rules to be excuted
+Into the entrypoint, you need to prepare endpoints and his rules to be executed.

+When you extend the UseCases provided class, a configure method is required, in order to set the valid parameters inorder to perform an autovalidation

+The callables can be:
+- A Handler implementing the PSR-15 interface
+- A command, extending the UseCases provided class and implementing an __invoke method with the params:
+    - ServerRequestInterface
+    - ResponseInterface
+- A callable with format [Class, 'method_to_call']

 ```php
 <?php